khaapamaki/ColorSchemeManipulator/readme.md

 + Chainable filters in single run
 + Each filter can have fully customizable color range with multiple attributes to narrow color range where a filter affects
++ Color ranges can have smooth slopes
-+ Includes a set of basic filters like gain, gamma, levels, contrast, saturation, hue, but also special filters like inverting image by its lightness, or applying contrast to saturation channel
++ Includes a set of basic filters like gain, gamma, levels, contrast, saturation, hue, but also special filters like inverting image by its lightness, or adjusting contrast of saturation channel
 + Can process RGB, HSL and HSV channels.